digitalbricklayer/OrigoDbTest/README.md

 OrigoDbTest
 ===========

-Test project for learing the OrigoDB API.
+Test project for learning the OrigoDB API.